Dzvezdana/introduction-to-flink/README.md

 ## Exercise 2

 ### Step 1: Create the topics
-Let's create a topics named "filtered_sample" and "sample_sensor" with a single partition and only one replica:
+Let's create a topics named `filtered_sample` and `sample_sensor` with a single partition and only one replica:

 ```bash
 > bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic filtered_sample